 In this SiteGround review, I share my experience as a fitness blogger with a long history in the blogging world.
 Read it and find out if SiteGround is the right hosting company for your blog or website.

-Seven or eight years ago, I tried to start my own website.
+Eight or nine years ago, I tried to start my own website.
 To illustrate just how clueless I was, I don’t even remember why I did it.
 But I do remember being so confused about web hosting and building a website that I just gave up.
 I was so frustrated that I cancelled my hosting plan within just a few days of purchasing it.